At vice-presidential debate, questions were asked but many were not answered

 After all, even Trump, a notoriously fickle boss, has marveled at his vice president’s ability to speak without answering the actual question posed.

-In April, Pence was pressed during a coronavirus briefing on what would happen to people who contracted the virus but do not have health insurance.
+In April, Pence was pressed during a coronavirus briefing on what would happen to people who contract the virus but do not have health insurance.
 He responded at length but never directly answered the question.

 “I think it’s one of the greatest answers I’ve ever heard, because Mike was able to speak for five minutes and not even touch your question,” Trump marveled to reporters after.
 “So, I said — I said, that’s what you call a great professional.”